 Egg Allergy And Complications

-Egg allergy could lead to other allergies or conditions mainly as a manifestation of certain complications (4).
-Your baby may or may not show such complications, but he certainly stays at a higher risk of displaying the following symptoms:
+Egg allergy could lead to other allergies or conditions mainly as a manifestation of certain complications.
+Your baby may or may not show such complications, but they have a higher risk of displaying the following symptoms:

 - Allergies towards fur, dust, dust mites and pollen.